mimshub/hack-together-graph-blazor-net7/README.md

 ## Hack Together: Microsoft Graph and .NET 🦒

-### Project name: Displaying personal info and email subjects via Microsoft Graph
+### Project name: Displaying personal info and send an email via Microsoft Graph
 ### Description:

 **Here is the outcome:**